ty2k/design-system/components/alert_banners/README.md

 ### Screenreaders
 As read using ChromeVox

-> *"Success.
-Everything has been submitted.
-You should expect a response within three business days."*

 > *"Error.
-There are errors in your submission.
-Please go back and fix them."*
+The email address cannot be empty."*

+> *"Warning.
+The eligibility requirements for this service have changed.
+Review the changes before continuing."*

 > *"Information.
-This webpage has been updated to include the latest poluch changes that took effect on September 28, 2018"*

-> *"Warning.
-Effective December 31, 2019 this website will be shutting down permanently."*
+The deadline for submission has been extended to March 1, 2020."*

+> *"Success.
+Your application has been successfully submitted."*

 ### Colour Contrast
-* [Contrast ratio](https://webaim.org/resources/contrastchecker/) exceeds 7:1 for text and links on all alert background colours.
+* [Contrast ratio](https://webaim.org/resources/contrastchecker/) exceeds 5:1 for text and links on all alert background colours.

 ### ARIA Labels
-* `role="alertdialog"` labels have been included to ensure screenreaders are conveying the contents of the alert banners effectively.
+* `role="alert"` labels have been included to ensure screenreaders are conveying the contents of the alert banners effectively.

 ## Code
 ### HTML